ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+The Blueprint and the Instance: A Designer-Developer’s Guide to JavaScript Constructors - <a href="https://medium.com/@heythem.94/the-blueprint-and-the-instance-a-designer-developers-guide-to-javascript-constructors-fa0efa3660aa?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Heythem `**

+<blockquote>In the world of UX/UI, we talk a lot about “Design Systems.”
+We create a master component, a blueprint, and then pull instances of that…
+Continue reading on Medium »</blockquote>

+<h3>2.
+JavaScript Control Flow Explained: A Beginner’s Guide to if, else, and switch - <a href="https://medium.com/@mohammad1105/javascript-control-flow-explained-a-beginners-guide-to-if-else-and-switch-a7cce6140734?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mohammad Aman`**

+<blockquote>Every program makes decisions.
+Without control flow, JavaScript would just run line by line from top to bottom.
+No conditions.
+No…
+Continue reading on Medium »</blockquote>

+<h3>3.
+From React code to production: what it really takes - <a href="https://medium.com/web2-with-clarity/from-react-code-to-production-what-it-really-takes-edd0cff5ab78?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `John Chiwai`**

+<blockquote>We have now seen how React works in the browser.
+We describe what we want, and React handles how it gets rendered and updated.
+Continue reading on Web2 with Clarity »</blockquote>

+<h3>4.
+JavaScript ES6 Features Every Developer Must Master in 2026 - <a href="https://javascript.plainenglish.io/javascript-es6-features-every-developer-must-master-in-2026-1cbee5f31fab?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `CodeZen`**

+<blockquote>ES6 makes JavaScript cleaner, shorter, and significantly easier to maintain.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>5.
 What Are Methods in Java?
 Syntax, Types & Use Cases - <a href="https://medium.com/@veligodunaveenkumar/what-are-methods-in-java-syntax-types-use-cases-ba7e80ade9c7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Veligodunaveenkumar`**

 <blockquote>What are methods in Java?
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>6.
 LeetCode 171.
 Excel Sheet Column Number (solution with images) - <a href="https://siddhpuraamit.medium.com/leetcode-171-excel-sheet-column-number-solution-with-images-64676082a877?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Siddhpura Amitkumar`**

 <blockquote>Link : → https://leetcode.com/problems/excel-sheet-column-number/
-Continue reading on Medium »</blockquote>

-<h3>3.
-PHASE 3 — DOM Manipulation & Event Handling in JavaScript - <a href="https://medium.com/@pranshi100verma/phase-3-dom-manipulation-event-handling-in-javascript-9f0db3778f50?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pranshi Verma`**

-<blockquote>Section 1 — Introduction to the DOM
-Continue reading on Medium »</blockquote>

-<h3>4.
-Java Full Stack: Deep Dive into Java 17 Features with Code Examples - <a href="https://medium.com/@veligodunaveenkumar/java-full-stack-deep-dive-into-java-17-features-with-code-examples-415aa2cec677?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Veligodunaveenkumar`**

-<blockquote>Java 17 remains one of the most widely adopted Long-Term Support (LTS) releases in enterprise systems, even in 2026.
 Continue reading on Medium »</blockquote>

 <br/>